navpil/esoteric-collections/Readme.md

  - UnorderedBag - a collection which guarantees that it will not keep the order of elements added.
 Technically that's a `List`, but it violates List's contract so much, it could not call itself an `UnorderedList` even though it really wanted to.

-## Waiting for implementation

- - NullOnlyDeque

-### Actually useful

- - SortedBag (similar to a TreeSet with duplicate elements)

 ## Time